FroggMaster/Upower-UPdevice-Patch/README.md

 # Upower UPdevice.c Patch

-Upower patch to disable the lower power notification for wireless mice.
+Upower patch to disable the lower power notification for wireless mice in Manjaro Linux

 ## Installation